karindalziel/surrealist_app/readme.md

 Shortname, or ""slug"" of the project.

-Generally the same as the folder name in /data/collections.
+Generally the same as the folder name in /data/collections and stored in public.yml.

 Used to build URL's in index and HTML scripts.